RIC stands for Reconciling in Christ. It means that we truly welcome all people. For more information, please visit our Mission & Welcome Statement.

 Yes.
 We offer our facility to a variety of different groups.
 Please visit our Property Use page.

-All are welcomed at the Table.
+All are welcomed at Christ's Table.